LiamJCates/Programming-Notes/C++/Types&Values/UserDefinedTypes.md

  Type2 member2;
  …
  TypeN memberN;
+ };

- };You would instantiate and use a union like this:
+ You would instantiate and use a union like this:
  UnionName unionObject;
  unionObject.member2 = value; // choose member2 as the active member

 Similar to the struct, the members of a union are public by default.
 Unlike a struct, however, unions cannot be used in inheritance hierarchies.

 Additionally, the sizeof() a union is always fixed as the size of the largest member contained in the union—even if that member were inactive in an instance of the union.

+Example declare a union: simply use the union keyword instead of struct. union Variant {
+  char string[10];
+  int integer;
+  double floating_point;
+};

+It takes up only as much memory as its largest member (probably string in this case).
+You use the dot operator (.) to specify a union’s interpretation.
+Syntactically, this looks like accessing a member of a POD, but it’s completely different under the hood.
+Because all members of a union are in the same place, you can cause data corruption very easily.

+#include <cstdio>
+union Variant {
+  char string[10];
+  int integer;
+  double floating_point;
+};

+int main() {
+  Variant v;
+  v.integer = 42;
+  printf("The ultimate answer: %d\n", v.integer);
+  v.floating_point = 2.7182818284;
+  printf("Euler's number e: %f\n", v.floating_point);
+  printf("A dumpster fire: %d\n", v.integer);
+}

 Where Would You Use a union?
+the main problem with unions: it’s up to you to keep track of which interpretation is appropriate.
+The compiler won’t help you.
+You should avoid using unions in all but the rarest of cases

 Often a union is used as a member of a struct to model a complex data type.
 In some implementations, the ability of a union to interpret the fixed memory space as another type is used for type conversions or memory reinterpretation—a practice that is controversial and not necessary given alternatives.

+They can be useful in some low-level situations, such as when marshalling structures that must be consistent across architectures, dealing with type-checking issues related to C/C++ interoperation, and even when packing bitfields.

 Classes
+POD classes contain only data members, and sometimes that’s all you want from a class.
+However, designing a program using only PODs can create a lot of complexity.
+You can fight such complexity with encapsulation, a design pattern that binds data with the functions that manipulate it.
+Placing related functions and data together helps to simplify code in at least two ways.
+First, you can put related code in one place, which helps you to reason about your program.
+You can understand how a code segment works because it describes in one place both program state and how your code modifies that state.
+Second, you can hide some of a class’s code and data from the rest of your program using a practice called information hiding.
+In C++, you achieve encapsulation by adding methods and access controls to class definitions.

 Having the data specified separately from the operations on it has advantages, such as the ability to use the data in arbitrary ways.
 However, a tighter connection between the representation and the operations is needed for a user-defined type to have all the properties expected of a ‘‘real type.’’